What does your Cholesterol level Mean Australia

 Research shows that smoking leads to reduced levels of HDL (good cholesterol).
 The study found that HDL starts to increase after 20 minutes post-cigarette and continues to increase.
 If you have just received the news that your cholesterol level is too high, even cutting down will have a positive effect on your HDL level and consequently your overall cholesterol ratio.

-Maintain Healthy Weight
+Maintain a Healthy Weight

 Maintaining a healthy weight is another essential factor in managing cholesterol levels.
-Excess weight can contribute to higher triglyceride levels and consequently cholesterol levels, so it’s important to focus on achieving and maintaining a healthy body weight through balanced nutrition and regular exercise.
+Excess weight can contribute to higher triglyceride levels and cholesterol levels, so it's important to focus on achieving and maintaining a healthy body weight through balanced nutrition and regular exercise.

 Regular Activity